+Minimum Redemption / Switch Amount:

-Plans / Options (including Direct Plan) Minimum Application Amount Additional investment Minimum Redemption/ Switch Amount Growth, Monthly Dividend and Quarterly Dividend Option application and in multiples of Re.
-1/- application & in multiples Rs.
-500 in multiples of Re.
-1 or 50 Units in multiples of 0.01 units thereafter.
+Minimum Redemption / Switch Amount under the Scheme is Rs.
+500 in multiples of Re.1 or 50 Units in multiples of 0.01 units thereafter.

 The AMC reserves the right to change the minimum application / purchase amount, the minimum additional investment amount and the minimum amount for Redemption / Switches under the Scheme / Plan(s) / Option(s) from time to time.